shakfu/aldev/README.md

 ## Ableton Link

-Psnd supports [Ableton Link](https://www.ableton.com/en/link/) for tempo synchronization with other musicians and applications on the same network.
+psnd supports [Ableton Link](https://www.ableton.com/en/link/) for tempo synchronization with other musicians and applications on the same network.

 ### Quick Start